 Limits to what is measured

 The Doing Business methodology has ﬁve limitations that should be considered when interpreting the data.
 First, for most economies the collected data refer to businesses in the largest business city (which in some economies differs from the capital) and may not be representative of regulation in other parts of the economy.
-(The exceptions are 11 economies with a population of more than 100 million as of 2013, where Doing Business now also collects data for the second largest business city).
-To address this limitation, subnational Doing Business indicators were created.
+(The exceptions are 11 economies that had a population of more than 100 million in 2013, where Doing Business now also collects data for the second-largest business city.)1 To address this limitation, subnational Doing Business indicators were created.
 Second, the data often focus on a speciﬁc business form—generally a limited liability company (or its legal equivalent) of a specified size—and may not be representative of the regulation on other businesses (for example, sole proprietorships).
 Third, transactions described in a standardized case scenario refer to a speciﬁc set of issues and may not represent the full set of issues that a business encounters.
 Fourth, the measures of time involve an element of judgment by the expert respondents.
 When sources indicate different estimates, the time indicators reported in Doing Business represent the median values of several responses given under the assumptions of the standardized case.

 Finally, the methodology assumes that a business has full information on what is required and does not waste time when completing procedures.
 In practice, completing a procedure may take longer if the business lacks information or is unable to follow up promptly.
 Alternatively, the business may choose to disregard some burdensome procedures.
-For both reasons the time delays reported in Doing Business 2018 would differ from the recollection of entrepreneurs reported in the World Bank Enterprise Surveys or other firmlevel surveys.
+For both reasons the time delays reported in Doing Business 2020 would differ from the recollection of entrepreneurs reported in the World Bank Enterprise Surveys or other ﬁrm-level surveys.